One of the biggest decisions you’ll make about a Breast Augmentation or Breast Implant Surgery is the type of breast implant you want to use.

-Another option is fat transfer or fat grafting, but this tends to only give small increases and many procedures may be required, so it could end up costly with less volume than you’re seeking for your breast enlargement.
-Ask Dr Gittos about your options when you attend a no-obligation consultation – she’ll go over the PROS and CONS of different types of implants that will best suit your surgery objectives, current skin/breast tissues, and overall physique.
 What’s more popular for Breast Enlargement – Saline or Silicone Breast Implants?
 Saline-filled implants gained a bit of popularity about two decades ago.
 People thought it might be a more natural approach as it used saltwater, but today, most patients and surgeons prefer silicone breast implants for numerous reasons.
 So these are the more popular option for Breast Augmentation at the current time, and these can provide give shapely, natural-looking breast results.
-A large majority of Specialist Plastic Surgeons in Australia, and patients and Surgeons around the world, are found to predominantly prefer to use SILICONE implants because of their:
+A large majority of Specialist Plastic Surgeons in New Zealand, and patients and Surgeons around the world, are found to predominantly prefer to use SILICONE implants because of their:

 - natural look

 - natural feel including during dynamic movements, impacted by: